 Traversing Vietnam, Thailand, Laos, Cambodia, China and Myanmar, the Mekong is a serious river.
-It also presents the perfect opportunity for a relaxed journey from Pak Beng, a small village on the Thai border, to Luang Prabang.
+It also presents the perfect opportunity for a relaxed journey from the Huay Xai Friendship Bridge, on the Laos side, to Luang Prabang.
 Spend two days on the slow boat reading, playing cards, swapping stories, basking in the amazing scenery and hopping off at places just like the Pak Ou Caves.

 7. Dine at Friends International

 Born on the streets of Phnom Penh in 1994, Friends International helps young people overcome the barriers to poverty and enables them to become productive members of their community.
 One of the ways they do this is by offering hospitality training at their vocational restaurant, Khaiphaen, in Luang Prabang.
 The menu here is full of creative dishes that are ideal for sharing!